AIDC F-CK-1 Ching-kuo: F-CK-1 C/D Hsiang Sheng

 The development contract for the upgraded 32-bit IDF C/D flight control computer was awarded in 2002 to BAE Systems.
-AIDC said that the improvements of the flight computer will result in "a safer, higher-performing aircraft.”
+AIDC said that the improvements of the flight computer will result in "a safer, higher-performing aircraft".
 Other improvements made include enhanced electronic warfare capabilities, a strengthened landing gear and a digital anti-skid system.
-The upgrade also included new indigenous flight control software ending the reliance on US controlled source code.
+The upgrade also included new indigenous flight control software, ending the reliance on US-controlled source code.

 The first test flight of the upgraded IDF was reportedly successfully completed a few days ahead of schedule in early October.

-On March 27, 2007, President Chen Shui-Bian witnessed a test flight of F-CK-1D, and announced that the upgraded IDF will be named Hsiung Ying (Brave Hawk), which signifies that the new fighter would protect the homeland just like the Crested Goshawk.
+On 27 March 2007, President Chen Shui-Bian witnessed a test flight of F-CK-1D, and announced that the upgraded IDF will be named Hsiung Ying (Brave Hawk), which signifies that the new fighter would protect the homeland just like the crested goshawk.

-As of 12/2009, 71 F-CK-1 A/B are upgrading to F-CK-1 C/D over 4 years span for over US$500 million, according to AIDC CEO, under Project Hsiang Chan (翔展), as AIDC and ROCAF had signed a contract for the expected upgrade program.

-In 2018 AIDC delivered the last upgraded F-CK-1 C/D to the Republic of China Air Force.
+By December 2009 a contract had been signed with AIDC to upgrade 71 F-CK-1 A/B to F-CK-1 C/D over a four-year span at a cost of over US$500 million, according to AIDC, under Project Hsiang Chan (翔展).
+In 2018 AIDC delivered the last upgraded F-CK-1 C/D to the ROCAF.